|Site Map | Bulletin Home | Temple University|

 Workshops are held regularly throughout the semester on a broad range of career-related topics, including résumé writing, interview techniques, the job search, career decision making, selection of a major, and many others.
 Each semester, a University-wide career fair attracts hundreds of quality employers to the spacious Liacouras Center.

 Cooperative Education (Co-op), which links classroom instruction with practical application in the workplace, is coordinated by Career Development Services.
-This program is currently available to students enrolled in Business and Management, Mathematics, and Computer and Information Sciences.

 The Extern program is an optional work experience/career education program designed to aid students in making better-informed career decisions based on practical experience and self-assessment.
 It is sponsored by Career Development Services.
 Students accepted into the program receive individualized career counseling, on-the-job experience, and academic assignments.
 Students are placed as volunteers with organizations in areas that complement their career objectives and/or fields of study.
 Participating students receive 2 or 3 academic credits.